 Fascism is on the rise in the world.
 It’s easy living on this continent to forget that it’s happening elsewhere. _In The Fade_ isn’t directly about the resurgence of Nazism, but those themes never the less play an important part in this story of family, justice, and revenge.

 What follows is a story in three parts, each dealing with a portion of the aftermath of this terrorist attack.
-The first chapter sees a Katja dealing with everything from having her life turned upside down by the police as they investigate the victim and not the crime to dealing with her not so casually racist mother, becoming more and more of a wreck as things progress.
-The second follows the court case after they have caught the bombers with Katja still a mess but desperately clinging to the trial for some measure of closure, and the third deals with things that are spoilers so I won’t talk about them.
+The first chapter sees Katja dealing with everything from having her life turned upside down by the police as they investigate the victim and not the crime to dealing with her not so casually racist mother, becoming more and more of a wreck as things progress.
+The second follows the court case after they have caught the bombers with Katja still a mess but desperately clinging to the trial for some measure of closure, and the third deals with things that are spoilers, so I won’t talk about them.

-In time it’s made clear that the bombers are white nationalists and that they almost certainly did it, but they also trot out a manufactured alibi and pick apart the evidence as best they can and I won’t spoil it but I am sure you can figure out where things are going.
+In time it’s made clear that the bombers are white nationalists and that they almost certainly did it, but they also trot out a manufactured alibi and pick apart the evidence as best they can, and I won’t spoil it, but I am sure you can figure out where things are going.

 So here’s the thing.
 This is a good movie, but despite a career performance from Kruger, I didn’t really think it was a great one.
 It’s solid, but it feels like the kind of movie that someone in Hollywood will remake with a huge budget, an all-star cast, and an auteur director to much critical acclaim.
 My main hope when this happens is that they ask Diane Kruger back to star in that one, too.
 Until that happens, this one is definitely worth your time, and then you’ll be able to say that you’ve seen the original when it does.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!